ecekpo/to_do_list_project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
-To Do list: list structure
+TO-DO-LIST

 > Description the project.
-Building a simple HTML list of To Do tasks using webpack and served by a webpack dev server.
+This project is a simple To-do-List-App which user adds and removes tasks using HTML/CSS to build the app and JavaScript to add functionalities to the app by using webpack dev server to display the app on a web server.

 ## Built With